Belisarius: Early life and career

-Belisarius was born around the year 500, probably in Germania, a fortified town of which some archaeological remains still exist, on the site of present-day Sapareva Banya in south-west Bulgaria, within the borders of Thrace and Paeonia.
-He may have been born into an Illyro-Roman or Thraco-Roman family, but his ancestry is unknown.
+Belisarius was born around 500, probably in Germaneia (modern Sapareva Banya, Bulgaria), a fortified town of which some archaeological remains still exist, within the borders of Thrace and Paeonia.
+He may have been born into an Thraco-Roman or Illyro-Roman family, but his ancestry is unknown.
 By 526, he had become a senior-level guardsman of Justinian, the nephew of Emperor Justin I. How he became one is unrecorded.

 He was later given permission by the emperor to form a bucellarii regiment.
 It consisted of elite heavy cavalry that he later expanded into a personal household regiment, 7,000 strong.
-Belisarius' guards formed the nucleus of all the armies he would later command.
+Belisarius's guards formed the nucleus of all the armies he would later command.
 Armed with lances, (possibly Hunnish style) composite bows, and spatha (long sword), they were fully armoured to the standard of heavy cavalry of the day.
-A multi-purpose unit, these bucellarii were capable of shooting at a distance with bows, like the Huns, or could act as heavy shock cavalry, charging an enemy with lance and sword.
+A multi-purpose unit, these bucellarii were capable of shooting at a distance with bows, like the Huns, or act as heavy shock cavalry, charging an enemy with lance and sword.

 Iberian War

 In his early career, Belisarius participated in multiple Byzantine defeats.
-In the first battle where he held an independent command (together with Sittas, most likely a dual command) he suffered a clear defeat.
+In the first battle where he held an independent command (together with Sittas, most likely a dual command), he suffered a clear defeat.
 However, he and Sittas were noted as successful raiders, plundering Persian territory in the first invasion of Persarmenia of the war shortly before.
 The next battle was fought at Tanurin (south of Nisbis), where Belisarius played a leading role again.
 He fled with his troops after his colleagues were lured into a trap.
 His army was then defeated at Mindouos, but he was promoted shortly afterward, meaning he was not likely held responsible for the defeat.
-At first, he was likely a junior partner to some higher placed commander like Sittas, while at Thanurin there was no overall commander.
+At first, he was likely a junior partner to some higher commander like Sittas, while at Thanurin there was no overall commander.
 Mindouos was probably the first battle in which he led the army entirely on his own.

 Following Justin's death in 527, the new emperor, Justinian I, appointed Belisarius to command a Roman army in the east, despite earlier defeats.
 In June/July 530, during the Iberian War, he led the Romans to a stunning victory over the Sassanids in the Battle of Dara.
 This victory caused the Persian king Kavad I to open peace negotiations with the Byzantines.
-At the battle Belisarius had dug trenches in order to direct the more mobile Sassanian force to a location where he could attack them from the rear, this was adopted from the Sasanians at Tanurin two years earlier.
+At the battle, Belisarius had had trenches dug in order to direct the more mobile Sassanian force to a location where he could attack them from the rear, a strategem adopted from the Sasanians at Tanurin two years earlier.